-Proposals for change of use from the current retail use for properties located in The Parade, Main Street will be resisted unless there is demonstrable evidence to show that its continued use is no longer viable and the proposal accords with Policy C2.
+Proposals for change of use from the current retail use for properties located in The Parade, Main Street will be resisted.

 Policy B2: Encouragement of growth and development of small businesses

 Proposals for the redevelopment or change of use to employment use will be permitted provided that there would be no adverse impact on the amenities of neighbouring businesses or residential properties and provided they meet the adopted car parking standards.